Shared responsibility model#

 Create documentation and training material.
 Write and improve content that helps users learn cloud-native workflows and use the infrastructure effectively.

 Provide support to community leaders.
-Follow our service Support process for community leaders.
+Follow our service support:guide for community leaders.

 Assist with user environment creation.
 Provide domain expertise about how to configure and set up the proper environment using Binder-style repositories.